-In this article, we’re going to look at the question “Should I Buy a Synology or QNAP NAS”?
+In this article, we’re going to look at Synology vs. QNAP to determine the best NAS to buy.

 1. Should I Buy a Synology or QNAP NAS?

-From a general perspective, QNAP has released more powerful and more capable NAS devices then Synology has historically.
+From a general perspective, QNAP NAS devices are more powerful and more capable devices than Synology has historically.

-Looking at our article where we compare the Synology DS720+ and the QNAP TS-253D, the Synology and QNAP have the same processor, but the QNAP device comes with more memory and a better network interface card (NIC).
+Looking at our article where we compare the Synology DS720+ and the QNAP TS-253D, the QNAP and Synology have the same processor, but the QNAP comes with more memory and a better network interface card (NIC).

-This is true of the 4-bay NAS devices as well (and most other NAS devices), as the Synology DS920+ and QNAP TS453-D both come with the same processor, but the QNAP device comes with more memory and a 2.5Gb NIC as opposed to the 1Gb NIC the Synology offers.
+This is true of the 4-bay devices as well (and most other devices), as the Synology DS920+ and QNAP TS453-D both come with the same processor, but the QNAP comes with more memory and a 2.5Gb NIC as opposed to the 1Gb NIC the Synology offers.

 Another difference is that almost all QNAP devices offer PCI-E expansion slots.
 Synology does offer PCI-E expansion slots on their DS1621+ and up model line, but the DS220+, DS720+, DS420+, DS920+ and DS1520+ do not have this capability.
 This allows the QNAP models to run 5Gb or 10Gb networking if desired – something these Synology models can’t.